MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Introduction

 \textbf{Benchmark:} We introduce MMFakeBench, the first comprehensive benchmark for evaluating mixed-source MMD.
-As shown in Fig.~\ref{fig:intro-image} \textbf{Bottom}, leveraging advanced AI tools, such as diffusion generators and ChatGPT, MMFakeBench provides 12 forgery types with 11,000 data pairs from three primary sources: textual veracity distortion, visual veracity distortion, and cross-modal consistency distortion.
+As shown in Fig.~\ref{fig:intro-image} \textbf{Bottom}, leveraging advanced AI tools, such as diffusion generators and ChatGPT, MMFakeBench provides 12 forgery types with 11,000 data pairs from three primary sources: \textbf{\textit{textual veracity distortion}}, \textbf{\textit{visual veracity distortion}}, and \textbf{\textit{cross-modal consistency distortion}}.
 Textual veracity distortion encompasses three types of rumors: natural, artificial, and GPT-generated rumors.
-Unlike~\cite{thorne2018fever, shu2020fakenewsnet, hanselowski2019richly, chen2023can} that focus solely on single-source, text-only rumors, MMFakeBench incorporates text-image rumors using highly relevant real or AI-generated images.
-Visual veracity distortion filters existing PS-edited images~\cite{da2021edited,nakamura2019r} according to misinformation standards and incorporates high-quality AI-generated images.
+Unlike~\citep{thorne2018fever, shu2020fakenewsnet, hanselowski2019richly, chen2023can} that focus solely on single-source, text-only rumors, MMFakeBench incorporates text-image rumors using highly relevant real or AI-generated images.
+Visual veracity distortion filters existing PS-edited images~\citep{da2021edited,nakamura2019r} according to misinformation standards and incorporates high-quality AI-generated images.
 Cross-modal consistency distortion integrates inconsistencies from both edited and repurposed perspectives into five distinct sub-categories.

-\textbf{Evaluations:} To access the current advancements in mixed-source MMD, we conduct a comprehensive evaluation of 6 state-of-the-art detection methods and 15 large vision-language models (LVLMs) on MMFakeBench.
+\textbf{Evaluations:} To access the current advancements in mixed-source MMD, we build the fine-grained multi-class evaluation metric and conduct a comprehensive evaluation of 6 state-of-the-art detection methods and 15 large vision-language models (LVLMs) on MMFakeBench.
 Specifically, we evaluate 6 detection methods in a single-source setting and assess their combined performance (text, image, and cross-modal inconsistency detectors) in the mixed-source setting.
-Additionally, we evaluate 15 large vision-language models (LVLMs), including proprietary models such as GPT-4V~\cite{gpt4v}.
+Additionally, we evaluate 15 large vision-language models (LVLMs), including proprietary models such as GPT-4V~\citep{gpt4v}.
 The results indicate that existing detection methods exhibit poor generalization.
 Although LVLMs show robust generalization capabilities, their overall performance still requires improvement.